BrianHGinc/BrianHG-DDR3-Controller/README.md

 Minor issues to fix / things to do for upcoming releases.
 ---------------------------------------------------------
-1. For the 1080p output, remove the DECAs example video sync generator and writ my own proper one which will allow a few real-time video mode selection.
+1. For the 1080p output, remove the DECAs example video sync generator and write my own proper one which will allow a few real-time video mode selection.
 2. Fix a bug with my raster generator which currently only functions properly in 1080p 32bit color, offering proper support for 1/2/4/8/16/32bit color modes.
 3. Shrink the video line buffer to the minimal M9K block size allowed with a 128bit memory buss interface.
 4. Add a palette support for lower depth video modes.